crystal-lang/distribution-scripts/processes/crystal-release.md

 ## Release preparation

-1. [ ] Announce expected release date and time span for feature freeze
+1. [ ] (minor) Announce expected release date and time span for feature freeze
-   * Feature freeze is about two weeks before release
+   * (minor) Feature freeze is about two weeks before release
-   * Set date on milestone
+   * (minor) Set date on milestone
 2. [ ] Start preparing changelog and release notes
-3. [ ] Start feature freeze period
+3. [ ] (minor) Start feature freeze period
-   * Either no merging of features into `master` or split off release branch for backporting bugfixes.
+   * (minor) Either no merging of features into `master` or split off release branch for backporting bugfixes.
 4. [ ] Publish release PR draft
-   * It should contain the expected date of the release (~two weeks after the PR is issued).
+   * (minor) It should contain the expected date of the release (~two weeks after the PR is issued).
    * It should be populated with updates to `CHANGELOG.md` and `VERSION`.
-5. [ ] Ensure documentation for language and compiler changes and other relevant changes is up to date.
+5. [ ] (minor) Ensure documentation for language and compiler changes and other relevant changes is up to date.
    * [Crystal Book](https://github.com/crystal-lang/crystal-book/)
       * Update language specification
       * Update compiler manual